Erzengel583/rag-chatbot/README.md

 * Load embeddings + LLM.
 * Start interactive chat loop.

->Once you start running the chatbot for the first time, the LLM model weights will be automatically downloaded.
+>Once you start running the chatbot for the first time, the LLM model will be automatically downloaded.

 Type your question and press `Enter`.
 Type `quit` to stop the chatbot.